elmot/clion-iar-stm32f3-stub/Readme.md

 ![Clion Settings Toolchains](docs/clion-settings-toolchain.png "Clion Settings Toolchains")

 1. In CLion, navigate to Settings | Build, Execution, Deployment | Toolchains
    On Windows, create a new MinGW toolchain or select an existing one.
-Use bundled CMake or configure the path to your installation.
+Use bundled MinGW and CMake or configure the path to your installation.

-   *  Note: MinGW environment is required for you to be able to use the IAR compiler on Windows

-   On Linux, use a default local toolchain.
 2. Select the debugger: you can use the bundled GDB or a custom GDB version, for example, the debugger from GNU ARM Embedded Toolchain.

 # CLion CMake Settings